MarisaKirisame/DefComBlog/Calculator.md

     Expr right = this.right.simp();
     return mkPlus(left, right);

 We begin by traversing left and right, simplifying them.
 Note that the above code is universal - we can also do this for the simpl() for Mult (of course, we have to change mkPlus into mkMult).
-This is because if a == x and b == y, mkPlus(a, b) == mkPlus(x, y).
+This is because if a == and b == y, mkPlus(a, b) == mkPlus(x, y).
+Even when we have nothing to do for a Node, we can and should still optimize by recursing.
+This way its children can do it's things.
+Now, onto the s

 If left or right is 0, we just return the other Expr.